Brief Guide on Grid Column¶

 ]);

-The renderer and filter classes are reusable for other grids.
+The render and filter classes are reusable for other grids.
 If there is no such need, you can use the callback attributes:

 // in addColumn()